moopenmogov/documents/README.md

 ### What’s inside (overview)
 - **Summary**: what the product does and why it exists
 - **Development timeline**: a brief history based on GitHub activity
-- **Technical architecture**: HTML-first clients (no React), shared logic between web and add‑in, backend, and how we integrate SuperDoc
+- **Technical architecture**: HTML-first clients, shared logic between web and add‑in, backend, and how we integrate SuperDoc
 - **Installation**: friendly guide for non‑technical readers
 - **Lessons learned**: five takeaways from the build